prathgan/COASTL/README.md

 # COASTL (Contract Operations and Signal Temporal Logic)
 Lightweight Python package for doing operations concerning A/G contracts in design-by-contract systems design.
 Also has functionality to read Signal Temporal Logic into operable structure and derive corresponding boolean and synthesis constraints.
 Developed at DesCyPhy Lab, USC

-- write more about background of research of lab
 - write more about what contracts are and what the use case is in this situation

 ## Installation